jvm-repo-rebuild/reproducible-maven-HEAD/README.md

-Rebuild Reproducibility Check for Apache Maven master HEAD
+Reproducibility Check for Apache Maven master HEADs
 ==========================================================

 [```reproducible-central```](https://github.com/jvm-repo-rebuild/reproducible-central) gives a summary of artifacts in Central Repository that are reproducible, eventually partially.